-Written by Peter A. Dowling and directed by Deon Taylor, Black and Blue is action thriller and one of the first of its kind to incorporate body cams as part of its storytelling.
-In the film, Naomie Harris stars as Alicia West, a New Orleans Police Department rookie, who agrees to take her partner’s double shift so he can spend the night alone with his wife.
-While on a ridealong, West witnesses a murder of a young drug dealer that is captured on her body cam.
-After realizing that the murder was planned by a group of corrupt cops, West is forced to lay low.
-She joins forces with a local convinence store clerk named Milo (Tyrese Gibson) who helps her in her quest to expose the murder and those involved.
+Written by Peter A. Dowling and directed by Deon Taylor, Black and Blue is an action thriller and one of its kind to incorporate body cams as part of its storytelling.
+In the film, Naomie Harris stars as Alicia West, a New Orleans Police Department rookie, who agrees to take her partner’s double shift to spend the night alone with his wife.
+While on a ridealong, West witnesses a murder of a young drug dealer captured on her body cam.
+After realizing that a group of corrupt cops planned the murder, West is forced to lay low.
+She joins forces with a local convenience store clerk named Milo (Tyrese Gibson), who helps her in her quest to expose the murder and those involved.

-Black and Blue is the tenth feature film from self taught filmmaker Deon Taylor.
+Black and Blue is the tenth feature film by self-taught filmmaker Deon Taylor.
 If you are unaware of who Taylor is, I highly recommend that you go through his filmography and get to know his work because he is a talent on the rise.
-While Taylor may still have a thing or two to learn about filmmaking, he has come a long way in the twelve years that he has been making movies.
+While Taylor may still have a thing or two to learn about filmmaking, he has come a long way in the twelve years he has been making movies.
 Taylor is an ambitious filmmaker who truly loves what he does.
-He has worked his ass off and with each new project has only gotten better and better.
-It is hard to believe that in the span of three years, Taylor has went from directing a film like Meet the Blacks to directing Black and Blue.
+He has worked his ass off and, with each new project, has only gotten better and better.
+It is hard to believe that Taylor has gone from directing a film like Meet the Blacks to directing Black and Blue in the span of three years.

-While Taylor directs his heart out, the film wouldn’t be nearly as effective if it wasn’t for Naomie Harris who delivers one of the best performances of her career as Alicia West.
+While Taylor directs his heart out, the film wouldn’t be nearly as effective if it wasn’t for Naomie Harris, who delivers one of the best performances as Alicia West.
 You can tell from the very first scene that Harris has brought her A-game and gives the role her all.
-This is a very raw performance and one that you can tell she is incredibly passionate about it.
+This is very raw performance and one that you can tell she is incredibly passionate about it.
 While her role as Paula in Moonlight is still her best performance to date, this is Harris’ best performance in a leading role.
-The role of Alicia West is multi-faceted as she plays a woman with a past that has shaped her strong convictions and moral code.
+Naomie Harris’ role is multi-faceted as she plays a woman with a past that has shaped her strong convictions and moral code.
 Harris makes the character compelling with a pulse-pounding performance that proves that she can and rightly deserves to be the star of future projects.

 Even though I was engaged and entertained by Black and Blue, I would be remiss not to mention that the film takes a very conventional route when all is said and done.
-I don’t blame the actors or Deon Taylor for this but rather screenwriter Peter A. Dowling.
-While the script does touch upon on certain themes that are timely and relevant, Dowling never digs deep enough.
-It is a real shame because this film had the potential to spark a much larger conversation but sadly, it just becomes another film about corrupt cops despite its intriguing setup.
+I don’t blame the actors or Deon Taylor for this but rather a screenwriter Peter A. Dowling.
+While the script touches upon certain timely and relevant themes, Dowling never digs deep enough.
+It is a real shame because this film had the potential to spark a much larger conversation, but sadly, it just becomes another film about corrupt cops despite its intriguing setup.

-Elevated by the strong performances from Naomie Harris and Tyrese Gibson, Black and Blue is a gripping and engaging cop thriller with a modern day twist.
+Elevated by Naomie Harris and Tyrese Gibson’s strong performances, Black and Blue is a gripping and engaging cop thriller with a modern-day twist.
 Despite never living up to its true potential, the film effectively uses body cams to its advantage by taking an old fashioned story about dirty cops and making it anew for a 2019 audience.
 Black and Blue is a non-stop thrill ride that will keep audiences entertained until the end credits start to roll.